pknichols/chondria_occupancy/README.md

 # chondria

-# "Nuisance algae environmental DNA site-occupancy detection modeling"
+# Site-occupancy detection modeling of nuisance algae from eDNA qPCR detections
-### "Nichols P.K."
+### Nichols P.K.
 ### 2025

-This R Markdown file imports and processes qPCR data generated on a BMS MIC for single species site-occupancy detection modeling.
-Below are descriptions of the required files:
+This R Markdown file imports and processes qPCR data generated on a Bio Molecular Systems MIC for single species site-occupancy detection modeling.
+The following files are required:

 ## 1. SAMPLE METADATA
 Metadata file with sample and site information.
 Example file: "1qPCR_metadata.csv"